 What is the difference between Montessori school and traditional education?

-Montessori emphasizes learning through all five senses, not just trough listening, watching, or reading.
-Children in Montessori classes learn at their own, individual pace and according to their own choice of activities from hundreds of possibilities.
+In early childhood Montessori emphasizes learning through all five senses, not just trough listening, watching, or reading.
+In Montessori elementary classrooms children learn all subjects as part of whole culture and not as separated subjects.
+Children in all Montessori levels learn at their own, individual pace and according to their own choice of activities from a multitude of possibilities while guided by a generalist AMI diploma holder adult.
 Learning is an exciting process of discovery, leading to concentration, motivation, self-discipline, and a love of learning.

 Where did Montessori come from?

 A. Montessori education was founded in 1907 by Dr. Maria Montessori, the first woman in Italy to become a doctor.
 She based her educational methods on scientific observation of children’s learning processes.
 Guided by her discovery that children teach themselves, Dr. Montessori designed a “prepared environment” in which children could freely choose from a number of developmentally appropriate activities.
 Now more than a century after Maria Montessori’s first casa dei bambini (“children’s house”) in Rome, Montessori education is found all over the world, spanning ages from birth to adolescence.

 A Montessori classroom doesn’t seem to have any opportunities for pretend play?